koenrane/KR-new-site/content/design.md

 ### Unit tests

-As of first posting, I have 843 JavaScript unit tests and 164 `pytest` Python tests.
+I have 1,430 JavaScript unit tests and 607 Python tests.
 I am _quite thorough_ - these tests are my pride and joy. :) Writing tests is easy these days.
 I use [`cursor`](https://www.cursor.com/) - AI churns out dozens of high-coverage lines of test code in seconds, which I then skim for quality assurance.

 ### Simulating site interactions

 Pure unit tests cannot test the end-to-end experience of my site, nor can they easily interact with a local server. [`playwright`](https://playwright.dev/) lets me test dynamic features like search, spoiler blocks, and light / dark mode.
 I can also guard against bugs like [flashes of unstyled content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) upon page load.
 What's more, I test these features across a range of browsers and viewport dimensions (mobile vs desktop).
+I

 ### Visual regression testing